Generalized Surgery on Riemannian Manifolds of Positive Ricci Curvature: Proof of Theorems and

 By Proposition \ref{P:VILMS_RICCI} there is a constant $\rho_1>0$ such that $g_{E_1}(\rho,\theta)$ has positive Ricci curvature for all $\rho<\rho_1$.
 By choosing $\rho$ small enough we can satisfy the assumptions of Theorem \ref{T:GEN_SURG}.
 By possibly choosing $\rho$ even smaller we can freely choose the radii of the fibers of the bundles we attach.
 Hence, by choosing sufficiently small radii for the attached bundles, we can satisfy again the assumptions of Theorem \ref{T:GEN_SURG} for the attached bundles.

-We repeat this process.
-As above we can attach the bundle $E_i$ by possibly decreasing the fiber radii of all the preceding bundles.
-This is a well-defined procedure, since we glue according to a tree, where we consider $E_1$ as the root.
+We repeat this process: Since we glue according to a tree, where we consider $E_1$ as the root, the manifold $\partial W$ is obtained by successively gluing the bundles that have distance $i$ from the root to the bundles that have distance $i-1$ from the root.
+As above we can apply Theorem~\ref{T:GEN_SURG} for each gluing by possibly decreasing the fiber radii of all the preceding bundles.
 This finishes the proof of the first part of Theorem \ref{T:PLUMBING}.

 To show the second part we use the following. \begin{proposition}[{\cite[Theorem 2.5]{Bu19}}] For $q\geq3$, $p\geq4$, $R>1$, and any $\nu>0$ sufficiently small, there is a core metric on $D^{q}\times S^{p-1}$ such that the boundary is isometric to $R^2ds^2_{q-1}+ds^2_{p-1}$ and the principal curvatures of the boundary are all at least $-\nu$. \end{proposition} If $B_1$ admits a core metric, then we can choose the embeddings on which we perform the surgeries to be disjoint from the embedded disc $\varphi(D^{q})$.
 We can also assume that the connection for the bundle $E_1$ is flat over $\varphi(D^{q})$.
 Hence, if we remove $\varphi(D^{q})$ from $B_1$ and the corresponding part of the bundle $E_1$, we obtain a boundary component isometric to $ds_{q-1}^2+\rho ds_{p-1}^2$ with non-negative definite second fundamental form.
 By \cite[Proposition 2.3]{Bu19} we can assume that the second fundamental form is positive definite and by possibly choosing $\rho$ smaller and rescaling we can assume that the boundary is isometric to $R^2ds_{q-1}^2+ds_{p-1}^2$ for some $R>1$.
 Hence, by Theorem \ref{T:PER_GLUING}, we can glue with the metric from Proposition \ref{P:DISC_SPHERE_GLUE} (where we assume $p\geq4$) and obtain a core metric on $\partial W$.
 This finishes the proof of Theorem \ref{T:PLUMBING}. $\square$